metacall/core/docs/README.md

 This layout is used for the following reasons:

-- Data is located at the first position of the memory block, so it can be used as a normal low level value.
+- Data is located at the first position of the memory block, so it can be used as a normal low-level value.
 This allows to treat **METACALL** values as normal C values.
 Therefore you can use **METACALL** with normal pointers to existing variables, literal values as shown in the previous examples or **METACALL** values.

 - Data can be accessed faster as it is located at first position of the memory block.
 There is not extra calculation of an offset when trying to access the pointer.